I love baskets. They’re great for storage and organizing and with endless design styles, each one is kind of like its own little piece of art.

 This post contains affiliate links.
 If you make a purchase, I may receive a small commission at no additional cost to you.

-The basic supplies for this project could not be more simple: rope and hot glue.
+The basic supplies for these DIY baskets could not be more simple: rope and hot glue.

 I used 4mm natural cord, but you could also use colored rope, heavy jute, or just about any type of sturdy thick rope you like.
 (I wouldn’t suggest yarn as it might be a little bendy for this project.)

 You’ll also probably want to use a drinking glass or shot glass to wrap your rope around to help you shape the basket.
 That’s all there is to it!
 Sort of.
 Read on for detailed instructions…

 First, cover your work area.
 I like to use my Silpat baking mat so nothing sticks to it, not even hot glue.
 Plus it’s easily washable, so I can use it to make cookies afterwards.

 Plug in your glue gun and let it heat up for a couple of minutes.
 While it’s heating up, let’s talk glue guns.
 You can use pretty much any kind of hot glue gun for this project (high or low temp, mini or full size), but I like my precision tip mini glue gun for small spaces like these.

 I suggest getting one with a good base and an on/off switch so you don’t have to unplug it whenever you want to walk away for a minute.

 Find a glass the size you want your basket to be, and turn it upside down on your work surface.
 (Be sure your glass is smaller at the bottom than the top, so you can slide your basket off when it’s done.)